 3. Eastman Orchestra Model Acoustic Guitar

 This guitar is Eastman's answer to Martins Triple-0 models.
-They've done a beautiful job and true to form they come in under the price point of Martins.
+They've done a beautiful job and true to form they come in under the price point of Martin and Taylor OM models.

 This also is a straight up acoustic guitar without any electronics.
 I'm starting to sound redundant here but it comes with a solid wood design.
 Mahogany back and sides and Adirondack spruce top, mahogany neck well, you get the picture.
-This model also comes in a Natural finish which looks beautiful.
-The head stock inlay also is a nice touch for this model.
+This model also comes in a Burst finish which looks beautiful.
+The snowflake inlay also is a nice touch for this model.

 As with most of the Eastman models reviewed, this guitar gives you a comparable guitar to the Traditional Martin brand at a significant price difference.
 It is well worth trying one out.

 4. Eastman E20D-SP Dreadnought Acoustic

-The E-10SS has the classic round shoulder shape, solid mahogany back and sides with solid Adirondack top as well as scalloped bracing.
+The E20D-SP has solid rosewood back and sides with solid Adirondack top as well as scalloped bracing.

 While the Sloped Should shaped is technically a dreadnought, it has a shorter scale length and a slightly narrower neck.
 The shorter scale length makes bending notes a little easier and in general the guitar is easier to play.
 In addition to the slight differences in scale the bracing is scalloped and the head stock pear inlay for the the branding.

-True to the Gibson J-45 it was modeled after, but the price is a little too steep, this guitar has simple but quality appointments and won't let you down.
+If you are looking at the Martin models that it was modeled after, but the price is a little too steep, this guitar has simple but quality appointments and won't let you down.

 5. Eastman DM1 Gypsy Jazz Acoustic Guitar